monhacks/patched-crystal/ReadMe.txt

 Fixed a bug where No bump noise would trigger if standing on tile $3E

-Fixed a bug where Playing Entei's Pokédex cry can distort Raikou's and Suicune's
+Fixed a bug where Playing Entei's PokÃ©dex cry can distort Raikou's and Suicune's

 ~~0.9~~